Self-Reported Test Score and Academic Record (SRAR)

 - You’ll receive an admission decision as soon as possible, often within three weeks

 You will likely reduce the cost of applying to college.

 - Often you pay a fee each time you request an official transcript or test score.
-You’ll only have to send one final transcript and your highest composite test score when you enroll at Morris.
+You’ll only have to send one final transcript when you enroll at Morris.

-- Additional tip: take advantage of free test score delivery to the schools you select when you register for exams such as the ACT (UMM School Code: 2155 ) or SAT (UMM School Code: 6890).
+- As a reminder, UMN Morris is test-optional for Spring and Fall 2022 enrollment.
+If you do opt to send us your test scores, take advantage of free test score delivery to the schools you select when you register for exams such as the ACT (UMM School Code: 2155 ) or SAT (UMM School Code: 6890).

 Applying to Morris Takes Only Three Simple Steps:

 - Submit an application through the University of Minnesota Morris application or the Common Application

 - Pay the $30 application fee or request a waiver